YashGarud18/Final-MySQL-Project-Gym-Management-System-/README.md

 # Final-MySQL-Project-Gym-Management-System
-This project offers an efficient SQL database for Gym Management System software, employing normalized tables and SQL queries for robust data management.
+# Project Overview
+The Gym Management System is a database-driven application designed to manage and streamline operations in a gym or fitness center.
+This project focuses on storing, retrieving, and managing data related to members, trainers, workout plans, payments, and attendance using SQL